Last updated 10/11/2021

 We know what it is for x to be perfectly triangular.
 Do we know what it is for x to be perfectly existing?
 To be, is to exist (to be a dream, or an imaginary human, or a real human (real by our standards), is to exist as a dream, or an imaginary human, or a real human.
-Denying this would be both logically and semantically inconsistent).
+Denying this would be contradictory).
 Thus, to be imperfect, is to exist as an imperfect being/existent.
 An imperfect triangle exists imperfectly as a triangle and as an existent (better triangles and existents than it can be conceived of).
 Nothing is better than a perfect triangle when triangularity is the reference or standard.
-When goodness is the standard, nothing is better than God or a perfect existence (I do not want a pretend/imaginary god on my side because he cannot instantiate or sustain a perfect existence.
-Real good is better than pretend good, and the real God is better than all pretend or imaginary gods).
-When existing is the standard, nothing is better than God.
-It is better to be God than to exist as just an illusion/image of God (the real God is better than all humans or pretend/imaginary gods).
-We are meaningfully/semantically aware that something perfectly/indubitably exists, semantics dictate that this can only be God.
-Rejection of this is semantically inconsistent or wrong/unreasonable/contradictory.
+When goodness is the standard, nothing is better than a perfect being (God) or a perfect existence (a perfect existence is impossible independently of God).
+This is clear because I do not want a pretend/imaginary god on my side because he cannot sustain a really perfect existence for me (neither can I if I am not a real perfect being).
+Real good is better than pretend good.
+It is also clear that real evil/bad/harm is worse than pretend or imaginary evil/harm/bad.
+A nightmarish thought is better than a real nightmarish experience.

-Section 1: The illusion or resemblance of being, versus perfectly/truly being
+Section 2: The illusion or resemblance of being versus perfectly/truly/really being

 Triangle (with a capital T) = a true or perfect triangle

 triangle (with a lower case t) = an imperfect triangle (or that which only resembles a Triangle)